syncfusion/blazor-docs/src/gantt/gantt-chart/how-to/hide-chart-part.md

 # Hide Chart part

-In the Gantt Chart component, you can hide chart part and display Tree Grid part alone by setting the value of `SplitterSettings.View` property as `Grid`.
+In the Gantt Chart component, you can hide chart part and display Tree Grid part alone by setting the value of `GanttSplitterSettings.View` property as `Grid`.

 ```csharp
 @using Syncfusion.Blazor.Gantt